Jane Jackson Thompson: Marriage and children

-By 1737, when she was about 18 years of age, she already had several small children.
+By 1737, when she was about 18, she had several small children.
 Her children included: Betty and King Tucker; James, Edward, and John Jackson; and James and Samuel Thompson.
 They were in the records for Black Loyalists who moved to Nova Scotia.

 She had several children with the Jackson surname who also went to Nova Scotia.
-She was married to Talbot Thompson, who bought his freedom in 1761 and earned his living making sails.
-They lived together for a number of years, even though she was a slave of Robert Tucker.
-After Robert Tucker's death, Talbot purchased her freedom at the sale of Tucker's estate, the manumission was formalized on June 14, 1769.
-Tucker's son said that she provided "fidelity, extraordinary Services, and constant Obedience" to the Tuckers.
+She married Talbot Thompson, who bought his freedom in 1761 and earned his living making sails.
+They lived together for several years, even though Robert Tucker enslaved her.
+After Robert Tucker's death, Talbot purchased her freedom at the sale of Tucker's estate; the manumission was formalized on June 14, 1769.
+Tucker's son said she provided "fidelity, extraordinary Services, and constant Obedience" to the Tuckers.
 Talbot Thompson was on the same tithables list as Robert Tucker.
 She may have had two or more children with Talbot, such as Samuel Thompson and James Thompson.

-Talbot Thompson was a successful sail-maker in Norfolk, and had a number of staff and apprentices.
-Jane and her husband bought a large property that included a main two-story house, other smaller houses, a garden and orchards just before Christmas in 1770.
+Talbot Thompson was a successful sailmaker in Norfolk with several staff and apprentices.
+Jane and her husband bought a large property that included a main two-story house, smaller houses, a garden, and orchards just before Christmas in 1770.
 It had a dairy, piggery, and stables.
 They became interested in Methodism, likely inspired in 1772 by traveling preachers Joseph Pilmore or Robert Williams.
-They participated in racially-diverse religious meetings in houses of people in the maritime businesses.
+They participated in racially diverse religious meetings in houses of people in the maritime businesses.
 One of the attendees was his client, Andrew Sprowle, who controlled business for the Royal Navy.